 Child Development is the study of the physical, socio-emotional, and cognitive growth and development of the child from conception through adolescence.
 The purposes of this major are to provide a sound academic program in Child Development and prepare students to work with children and families in a variety of school and community settings.

-Students interseted in pursuing a career in related fields working with children and families should consider this minor in Child Development.
+Students interested in pursuing a career in related fields working with children and families should consider this minor in Child Development.

 - Develop discipline-based written communication skills